Compare performance, boot space, consumption and price in one view.

-The Renault Clio (Hatchback) is powered by a Full Hybrid, Petrol or LPG engine and comes with a Automatic or Manuel transmission.
-In comparison, the Peugeot 208 (Hatchback) features a Petrol MHEV, Petrol or Electric engine and a Automatic or Manuel gearbox.
+The Renault Clio (Hatchback) comes with a Full Hybrid, Petrol or LPG engine and Automatic or Manuel transmission.
+In comparison, the Peugeot 208 (Hatchback) features a Petrol, Electric or Petrol MHEV engine with Manuel or Automatic transmission.

-When it comes to boot capacity, the Renault Clio offers 391 L, while the Peugeot 208 provides 309 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 143 HP of the Renault Clio or the 156 HP of the Peugeot 208 suits your needs better.
+When it comes to boot capacity, the Renault Clio offers 391 L, while the Peugeot 208 provides 352 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 143 HP of the Renault Clio or the 156 HP of the Peugeot 208 suits your needs better.

 The Renault Clio continues to impress with its sleek design and agile handling, making it a standout choice in the compact car segment.
 Inside, it offers a surprisingly spacious and comfortable cabin, crafted with high-quality materials that enhance the driving experience.
 Its fuel efficiency and reliable performance make it an attractive option for both city commuting and longer journeys.